Code of Practice

 - Members must report any inappropriate behaviour of a member to the Executive Board of the Association for action and follow up.

 - Members must abide by this IAGS Code of Practice.

-The list-serv is a place where scholars can hold a conversation with their peers and colleagues.
+The list-serv is a place where scholars can share resources with their peers and colleagues.
 Please note the following:

 1. You must be a current member of IAGS

 To post or to receive messages you must be a current, paid-up member of the IAGS in good standing.
 If you are not sure of the status of your membership, you can log in online to check this, or email the Second Vice-President, who can check for you.

 2. No personal insults, libel, or inflammatory statements